-4 Multi-context Architecture: BDI+C
+3. Multi-context Architecture: BDI+C

-Multi-context systems have first been proposed a decade ago by Giunchiglia and Serafini in [16] and were subsequently used in a generic agent architecture by Noriega and Sierra in [22].
+Multi-context systems (MCS) have first been proposed by Giunchiglia and Serafini in [12] and were subsequently used in a generic agent architecture by Noriega and Sierra in [16].
 Individual theoretical components of an agent are modelled as separate contexts or units, each of which contains a set of statements in a language L_i together with the axioms A_i and inference rules Δ_i of a (modal) logic.
 A unit is hence a triple of the form: